Brewster set to depart Liverpool for Sheffield United in £23.5m deal | Goal.com

 The 20-year-old will complete a medical with the Yorkshire club on Friday after the Blades finally agreed a fee for the England U21 star earlier this week.

-Liverpool, Goal has learned, will receive an initial fee of around £18m ($23m) with the rest due in performance-related add-ons.
+Liverpool, sources have told Goal, will receive an initial fee of around £18m ($23m) with the rest due in performance-related add-ons.
 The Reds have also secured a 15 per cent sell-on clause and, crucially, a buy-back option which will be in operation for the next three years, enabling them to re-sign the player for an agreed price.

 Crystal Palace had been keen to sign Brewster, but their offer of £17m ($22m), plus a buy-back fee of £50m ($64.5m), was rejected.